m0wn1ka/mini_project/step1/frontend/README.md

 - but if we change the url or refresh ,u loose your privilages and state becomes the default
 ## commit on feb26
 - protected routes added ,used redux
+## 10-3-24
+- change the protection of pages
+- i.e for protection check use localstorage
+- based on that we redirct user from profile->login

+- make a pesonalized profile

+- make a date wise todolist

+- make a book marking for urls

+:may take around 1 hour